hrbrmstr/lit-webr/README.md

 ${unsafeSVG(this.asyncSvg)}
 ```

 is just taking our string with SVG in it and letting Lit know we really want to live dangerously.
-Lit does its best to help you avoid security issues and SVG are _dangerous_.
+Lit does its best to help you avoid security issues and SVGs are _dangerous_.

 So, how _do_ we render the plot?
 With **two** new functions: